XRPLF/XRPL-Standards/XLS-47d-PriceOracles/README.md

 | `Account` | :heavy_check_mark: | `string` | `ACCOUNTID` |
 | `OracleDocumentID` | :heavy_check_mark: | `string` | `UINT32` |

-- `TransacitonType` indicates a new transaction type `OracleDelete`.
+- `TransactionType` indicates a new transaction type `OracleDelete`.
 The integer value is TBD.
 - `Account` is the account that has the Oracle update and delete privileges.
 This field corresponds to the `Owner` field on the `PriceOracle` ledger object.
 - `OracleDocumentID` is a unique identifier of the Price Oracle for the given Account.